The BEST Meatloaf Recipe is tender, juicy, and loaded with flavor. Below are my tips to create meatloaf perfection!

 Meatloaf is not difficult to make but there are a couple of common problems people encounter.

-Overmixing will cause your meatloaf to become dense making it seem tough and not tender.
-As with most ground beef recipes (including patties or meatballs), the beef and add-ins should be mixed just until combined for a tender result.
+Soft and Tender: Overmixing will cause your meatloaf to become dense making it seem tough and not tender.
+As with most ground beef recipes (including hamburgers or meatballs), the beef and add-ins should be mixed just until combined.

 How To Make Meatloaf